cancer treatment policies

 Insurance Bad Faith for Cash Benefit or Supplemental Health Care Policies

-One type of insurance abused by life, health, and accident insurance companies in Texas and other States nationwide is that which provides a “cash benefit” or “defined benefit”—or the label preferred by insurers now, a “supplemental” health policy—that is supposed to kick in when diagnosed with or receiving treatment for a specific medical issue.
-That may be cancer, heart attack, stroke, or other critical illness, or just any emergency or intensive care, among other types that may be covered.
+One type of insurance often abused by life, health, and accident insurance companies is that which provides a cash benefit or defined benefit—or the label preferred by insurers now, a supplemental health policy—that is supposed to kick in and pay benefits when diagnosed with or receiving treatment for a medical issue.
+That may be cancer, heart attack, stroke, or other critical illness, or any emergency or intensive care, among others that may be covered.

-The most ubiquitous of these types of insurance are cancer treatment policies, often issued by a life insurance company and sold through an employer’s benefits, which are designed to provide cash payments directly to a policyholder if you (or a family member, spouse, or other dependent) are diagnosed with cancer and need chemotherapy, radiation, immunotherapy, surgery, or other treatment.
-The idea is to pay cash benefits upon realizing an unexpected serious diagnosis—typically without regard to existence of health insurance—much how a life insurance policy pays on death, but with the amount depending on the costs of treatment or a daily rate for hospital stays and other fixed criteria.
+The most ubiquitous of these are cancer treatment policies, often issued by a life insurance company and sold through an employer’s benefit plan.
+They are designed to provide cash payments directly to a policyholder if you (or a family member, spouse, or dependent) are diagnosed with cancer and need chemotherapy, radiation, immunotherapy, surgery, or other treatment.
+The idea is to pay cash directly to you upon an unexpectedly serious diagnosis in the same way that a life insurance policy pays on death, with payments based on the actual costs of treatment or a daily rate for hospital stays and other events.

-However, the companies that issued such policies in the past, and their successors in particular looking to squeeze out ever more profit since, have not been holding up their end of the bargain.
-Increasingly they try to limit or deny benefits on improper grounds that have nothing to do with a defined benefit policy.
+However, the companies that issued such policies in the past, and their successors looking to squeeze out ever more profit since, have not been holding up their end of the bargain.
+Increasingly they seek to limit or deny cash benefits on improper grounds that have nothing to do with such a policy.

-A method insurers regularly use is seizing on a nuance in the way that the health care market has evolved in how providers set prices and get paid.
-As most have seen in an insurance EOB, there is a difference between what a doctor or hospital may charge versus what primary health plans end up paying, with laws these days protecting patients from having to pay the difference (sometimes known as “balance billing” or “surprise billing”).
-That is because large payors—i.e., the government for Medicare/Medicaid and private health insurance conglomerates—set or negotiate the prices at which they pay and those providers who agree to accept that insurance can receive only the pre-set amount no matter what the charges may actually be.
-Insurance companies holding cash benefit policies have sought to leverage that to their benefit by claiming they are then not liable to pay the amount charged by a doctor or hospital if other insurance exists to adjust it downward, or if the doctor is actually paid 100% by another payor.
-Yet, typically nothing in a cash benefit policy limits the payment due for those reasons.
+A method insurers regularly use is seizing on a nuance in how the health care market has evolved in pricing and how doctors get paid.
+As most have seen in an insurance Explanation of Benefits (or EOB), there is often a difference between what a doctor or hospital charges and the health plan ends up paying, with laws protecting patients from needing to cover the difference (sometimes known as “balance billing” or “surprise billing”).
+That is because large payors—e.g., the government for Medicare/Medicaid and private health insurance conglomerates—set or negotiate the prices they pay and those providers willing to accept those insurance plans can then receive only the pre-set amount no matter what their normal charges may be.
+Insurance companies with cash benefit policies have sought to leverage that nuance that has developed to their own benefit by claiming they are not obligated to pay the amount charged by a doctor or hospital if other insurance exists to adjust that down, or if the doctor is actually paid 100% by another payor.
+Yet, typically nothing in a cash benefit policy limits a payout for those reasons.

-That is why such companies have preferred to start labeling their policies as “supplemental” health insurance, to make it seem as if the benefit was meant to apply only to the extent a policyholder needs to come out of pocket after a health plan pays for care.
-That is merely a convenient excuse exploited now as most defined benefit policies issued in the past never made reference to such other insurance and were not marketed in a way meant to vary the payout based on whether a policyholder has other insurance.
-They were promoted as paying cash to a policyholder directly—and not to a provider like health plans do—in the event of getting cancer, a critical illness, or anything else promised to be covered, and chose to set the payout based on whatever may be charged for the service.
-The triggering risk insured against was getting ill; not whether a provider was already paid by others.
-There are distinct other forms of insurance specifically designed for that often referred to as “gap” (or “excess”) insurance policies, like those commonly marketed as and clearly only intended to cover the difference not paid by Medicare or Medicaid (i.e., a “Medigap” policy).
-That is different from a defined cash benefits policy, as the insurance companies who issued them know, yet they still seek to alter the policy language after-the-fact now to limit the amount that is owed to a policyholder under the contract’s plain language.
+That is why insurance companies have subtly shifted to now call these policies “supplemental” health insurance, to make it seem as if the benefit was meant to apply only to the extent a policyholder must come out of pocket after their primary health coverage.
+That is merely a convenient excuse though as most defined benefit policies issued in the past do not reference other insurance and were not marketed in a way that varied payouts based on whether a policyholder does or does not have other insurance.
+They were promoted simply as paying cash to a policyholder directly—and not to a provider as health plans—in the event of getting cancer, a critical illness, or anything else covered, and set the payout amount as based on whatever may be charged for the treatment.
+The triggering risk insured against was getting ill; not whether a provider was or was not paid.
+There are distinct forms of other insurance specifically designed and priced to cover the difference that are referred to as “gap” (or “excess”) insurance policies, like those commonly marketed as a “Medigap” policy (to pay expenses not covered after Medicare).
+That is far different from a defined cash benefits policy, as the insurance companies who issued them know well, yet they still seek to alter the policy language after-the-fact now to minimize what is paid to a policyholder despite the contract’s plain language.

 How to Know if You Are a Victim of Bad Faith or Deceptive Insurance Practices Involving a Health Care Treatment Policy

-The means by which insurance companies and adjusters seek to unjustifiably exploit that nuance in health care pricing when receiving a claim on a cash benefits or defined policy–which often is only after decades of receiving premiums–is by unilaterally interpretating the language governing the amount payable in a way that avoids a higher charge (or even seeks to avoid payment altogether).
-That will key you into on whether your insurance company is acting properly.
+The means by which insurance companies and their adjusters seek to unjustifiably exploit this nuance in health care pricing when a claim is made on a cash benefits or defined policy–which often is only after decades of premiums being paid–is by unilaterally interpretating the language governing the amount payable in a way now that avoids the higher charge (or even seeks to avoid payment altogether).
+That should key you into whether or not your insurance company is acting properly.

 • Your policy only pays the “actual incurred” amount of a cost, charge, or expense